Sleepytale vs Calm: Which Bedtime Story App Is Better for Kids?

 Calm gives you a wide range of adult and kids content.
 On the kids' side, the Calm Kids section offers Sleep Stories featuring licensed characters like Peppa Pig, Transformers, My Little Pony, Minions, and Winnie the Pooh.
 There are also kids' meditations and calming soundscapes.
 The licensed character stories are a genuine draw for younger children who already love those brands.

-Sleepytale offers personalized bedtime stories, original lullabies, and musical stories.
-You will not find licensed Disney or Hasbro characters here, but you will find stories that star your actual child in settings they choose.
-You also get audio narration with multiple voice options and the ability to generate stories in over 17 languages, something Calm does not come close to matching.
+Sleepytale offers personalized stories, custom lullabies, and musical tales that weave singing into the narrative.
+There are no licensed Disney or Hasbro characters, but every story stars your actual child in a world they helped design.
+Audio narration comes with 21 voice options and support for over 17 languages, a range that Calm does not come close to matching.

 If your child specifically wants a Peppa Pig story, Calm wins.
 If your child wants a story about a penguin named after their stuffed animal who goes on an adventure to find the world's biggest snowflake, Sleepytale is the only app that can do that.